denistsoi/franklinchen.github.io/source/_posts/2011-11-17-flute-versus-recorder.markdown

 I'm not giving up recorder, but have returned to flute in a strange, roundabout way.
 We'll see how far I continue with the flute.

+## (Update of 2011-11-30)

+It turned out that just days after I wrote this blog post, I reconsidered and [decided to buy a Baroque flute](/blog/2011/11/30/bought-a-baroque-flute/)!!

+## (Update of 2012-10-30)

+In fact, I would end up spending the summer months of 2012 practicing almost exclusively the Baroque flute, including going to a music camp in which I took a class devoted to Baroque flute technique.